Multi-Scale-Wave-Dynamics-Group/-Multi-Scale-Wave-Dynamics-Group/profile/README.md

 # Welcome to the Multi-Scale Wave Dynamics Group

-The Multi-Scale Wave Dynamics Group is dedicated to advancing the understanding of atmospheric wave phenomena across multiple scales, leveraging a fusion of theoretical research, high-resolution numerical modeling, machine learning innovations, and cutting-edge observational techniques.
-Our interdisciplinary approach aims to unlock the complexities of how various atmospheric waves interact, with an emphasis on practical applications that benefit both scientific communities and society at large.

-## Mission
-Our mission is to deepen the understanding of atmospheric gravity waves, Kelvin-Helmholtz Instabilities, turbulence, tides, planetary wave, and other atmospheric dynamics.
+Our mission is to deepen the understanding of gravity waves, Kelvin-Helmholtz Instabilities, turbulence, tides, planetary wave, and other dynamics within whole atmosphere (from surface to ionosphere).
 We seek to make a significant contribution not only to theoretical knowledge but also to real-world applications such as climate prediction, weather forecasting, and environmental monitoring.

 ## Research Focus
 - **Gravity Wave Dynamics**: Generation, propagation, and dissipation of gravity waves, as well as their significant role in driving large-scale atmospheric processes, such as energy transport and momentum deposition.